jmaister/blog/content/big-data-hadoop-virtual-machine-poor-lazy.md

 Upload data to HDFS
 -------------------

 First, the data.
-To upload data into Hadoop environment, we use HDFS (Hadoop Distributed File System).
+To allow access to the data into Hadoop environment, we use HDFS (Hadoop Distributed File System).
 It holds and manages the files and allows access to the processes.
 In a multi-server environment, HDFS would replicate and share data between several machines.

 hdfs dfs -mkdir boe